Hzzone/MTLFace/README.md

 ### MTLFace
-This repository contains the PyTorch implementation and the dataset of the paper: **When Age-Invariant Face Recognition Meets Face Age Synthesis: A Multi-Task Learning Framework (CVPR 2021)**
+This repository contains the PyTorch implementation and the dataset of the paper: **When Age-Invariant Face Recognition Meets Face Age Synthesis: A Multi-Task Learning Framework (CVPR 2021 oral)**

 [arxiv](https://arxiv.org/abs/2103.01520)